Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

   // ---------------------------------------------------------------- API for extension.js

-  // This is called from extension.js whenever a window is closed with this effect. static createShader(actor, settings, forOpening) {
+  // This is called from extension.js whenever a window is opened or closed with this
+  // effect.
+It returns an instance of the shader class, trying to reuse previously
+  // created shaders.
+  static getShader(actor, settings, forOpening) {
+    let shader;

+    if (freeShaders.length == 0) {
+      shader = new ShaderClass();
+    } else {
+      shader = freeShaders.pop();
+    }

+    shader.setUniforms(actor, settings, forOpening);

-    return new Shader(settings, forOpening);
+    return shader;
   }

   // The tweakTransition() is called from extension.js to tweak a window's open / close